DrBravestone/DrBravestone.github.io/README.md

-# DrBravestone
+# DrBraveStone
-Dr. Brave Stone is known as a weakless doctor!!! @wjy666
+Dr. BraveStone is known as a weakless doctor @wjy666